BinarCode/vue-form-wizard/docs/README.md

 This is just one example.
 You can add more buttons, hide or display conditionally based on the exposed properties.
 Working fiddle for the [example above](https://jsfiddle.net/bt5dhqtf/717/)

-#### Exposed props for `footer` slot:
-- nextTab // will go to the next tab/step when called
-- prevTab //will got to the prev tab/step when called
-- activeTabIndex // current active tab index
-- isLastStep // boolean to tell whether it's the last step or not
-- fillButtonStyle // object with styles for wizard-buttons (contains background and color passed through wizard props)

 ### Step slot
 This slot can be used to disable the click event on the step or to customize the UI of each step One possible usage: